-Finally, they concluded that factors like sleep quality, anger, tension, and vigour were the ones that were the real indicators of an athlete's mental and physical state.
+Finally, they concluded that factors like sleep quality, anger, tension, and vigor were the ones that were the real indicators of an athlete's mental and physical state.
 Sleep deprivation, low intensity, and passivity lead to low athletic performance, whereas, high tension and anger increased the odds of winning.

 Hence, a good night of sleep means a better mood the next day--which allows an athlete to draw the kind of mental states that are required to win the competition.

 How Much Sleep Should Athletes Get?

 According to the National Sleep Foundation, adolescents (aged 18-64) need 7-9 hours of uninterrupted and sound sleep.
 The ones who do not meet the requirements are more likely to suffer from dreadful symptoms of sleep deprivation.
 Athletes operate on a whole another level than regular people, and hence, their sleep requirements are also different.

 A study by Gatorade Sports Science Insitute compared the sleep habits of 26 elite athletes from Olympic Sports using a technique known as actigraphy.
 The same number of non-athlete participants were asked to join the study.
 They were the control group.
 After four days, the researchers concluded that the athlete group slept about half an hour more than the control group.

 However, the athlete participants had other sleep-related issues.
 They took 18-20 minutes more than the control group to fall asleep.
 Their overall sleep efficiency was 8 percent less than the ones in the control group.
 So what can an athlete do to meet the sleep requirements set by the National Sleep Association?

 Well, the same study also indicates that an athlete is more likely to experience sleep disturbances during his/her regular training days and before a major competition.
 During their ordinary days, an athlete should not engage in coping habits like eating junk food at night, watching excessive television, consuming caffeinated beverages before bedtime, etc.